konmavedant/carbon-emit/replit.md

-# AI-Powered Carbon Emission Calculator
+# Carbon Emission Calculator

 ## Overview

 This is a full-stack web application for calculating carbon emissions for both personal and industrial use.
-The application provides AI-powered insights, GHG Protocol compliance, and integrates with external carbon management platforms.
+The application provides comprehensive insights, GHG Protocol compliance, and detailed emission analysis.
 It features a React frontend with TypeScript, an Express.js backend, and uses PostgreSQL with Drizzle ORM for data persistence.

 ## System Architecture